List of Toy Story characters: The Dummies

-The Dummies are non-speaking ventriloquist dummies who work as Gabby Gabby's minions, patrolling Second Chance Antiques.
+The Dummies (both voiced by Steve Purcell) are non-speaking ventriloquist dummies who work as Gabby Gabby's henchmen, patrolling Second Chance Antiques.
 Gabby Gabby's personal aide is a dummy named Benson, the one with a red bowtie.
 The dummies are partially based on Slappy the Dummy.

-The film's producer, Mark Nielsen, said, "The dummies are, by far, some of the creepiest characters we've ever created."
+Tinny

+Tinny is a small, music-making tin toy that is the owner of a club for antique toys hidden inside a pinball machine.
+Tinny is actually the main character of the 1988 Pixar short, Tin Toy.
+Tinny was also planned to be the main protagonist of Toy Story until he was replaced by what would become the basis for Buzz Lightyear.